 - Are you a Certified Vacation Rental Agent?

 Be sure you understand the political climate of the area.
 How long have they allowed STRs?
 Are there permit fees?
 Registration requirements?
-Do I need to pay transient occupancy taxes?
+Do I need to pay transient occupancy taxes on annual revenue?

-Also understand the possible direction of the market in the future.
+Also, understand the possible direction of the local market in the future.
 Is there a history of failed legislation that keeps coming up year after year?
 That can be an indicator of the market’s future climate.

 In some heavily regulated markets, advocacy groups are popping up to represent the interest of STR owners and investors, like NASTRA in Nashville, TN and Host 2 Host in Portland, OR.
 Look into whether or not your selected market has such a group; they can often provide a wealth of info and resources, as well as opportunities to get involved and be heard.

-Once you have your vetted agent, ask them to help you understand what the rental market looks like in terms of:
+Once you have your vetted agent, ask them to help you understand what a good investment in the rental market looks like in terms of:

 - Average occupancy